Lemoncode/master-frontend-lemoncode/05-testing/01-react/03-hooks/01-use-state/README.md

 ```

-- should update user when it calls setUser:
+- should update credential when it calls setUser:

 ### ./src/login.hooks.spec.ts